ARW-2021-Web-Development/ARW-2021-Web-Development.github.io/_organizations/PROBE/econorg.md

 fav_logo: "/uploads/econorg-logo.png"
 complete_name: Economics Organization
 abbr: ECONORG
-about_us: "<p>The Economics Organization (EconOrg) is a premier training ground for future economists.
-We offer academic and extracurricular activities to aid in the holistic and academic development of our members.</p>"
+about_us: "<p>The Economics Organization (EconOrg) serves as a premier training ground for future economists.
+From academic necessities to extracurricular activities, EconOrg provides a wide array of activities to provide our constituents with an avenue to grow holistically in the university.</p>"
 tagline: "<p>Continuing the culture of excellence, this is the #EconOrgLegacy.</p>"
 vision: "<p>EconOrg is a research-based, student-led organization that aims to lay foundations on the training of future industry leaders as beacons of service and